Boudoir Photo Shoot Experience

 Welcome to the Rise Boudoir Studio and home of Frances Photography.
 Centrally located in Denver, my husband and I knew the instant we stepped foot in this space that we were meant to be here.
 We’ve since completely renovated the space with help of our good friend Erin Levendusky at Ejay Interiors.

-My studio, the original home to the Rocky Mountain School of Art & Design, is a perfect combination of natural light, warmth, and privacy with numerous vignettes for us to create art in.
+My studio, the original home to the Rocky Mountain College of Art & Design, is a perfect combination of natural light, warmth, and privacy with numerous vignettes for us to create art in.

 Our session will start before you arrive to the studio.
 I want to get a sense for who you are and where you’re at in your life.
 I’ll send out a questionnaire in advance that will ask about what you want from to take away from shoot and the experience and what parts of your body you like the most (and the least!).

-My most popular option has you arriving to the Rise Boudoir studio for roughly one hour of hair and makeup with a professional stylist while you and enjoy champagne and music and we enjoy some conversation.
+My most popular option has you arriving to the Rise Boudoir studio for roughly one hour of hair and makeup with a professional stylist while you enjoy champagne and music.
 When the stylist is finished and you’re looking and feeling fantastic we will look over the outfits and accessories you brought and make a game plan.

 Generally, I start with you in your most conservative outfit option and with simple poses until you are feeling more comfortable in front of the camera.
 (It takes everyone a few minutes to relax, it’s totally normal!)
 Once you have warmed up a bit, we’ll start having some real fun with the photo shoot and I’ll work together with you to take a variety of photos in a variety of poses and outfits.
 All in all, a typical shoot will last about an hour and a half to two hours.

-After our shoot, I spend as much or more time in post-processing, picking the absolute best photos of you and cleaning them up a bit.
-To be honest, I don’t believe in turning you into a computer-generated barbie doll.
+After our shoot, I spend time in post-processing picking the absolute best photos of you and cleaning them up a bit.
+I don’t believe in turning you into a computer-generated barbie doll.
 That approach will never let us see, appreciate, and love our own true beauty.
 Instead, I focus in on and highlight your unique beauty.